anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 - `min_validator_stake`: Minimum stake of a validator that allows the validator to enter the `consensus` or `below_capacity` [sets](#validator-sets), in number of native tokens.
 Because the [inflation system](../inflation-system.md#proof-of-stake-rewards) targets a bonding ratio of 2/3, the minimum should be somewhere around `total_supply * 2/3 / max_validator_slots`, but it can and should be much lower to lower the entry cost, as long as it's enough to prevent validation account creation spam that could slow down PoS system update on epoch change
 - `pipeline_len`: Pipeline length in number of epochs, default `2` (see <https://github.com/cosmos/cosmos-sdk/blob/019444ae4328beaca32f2f8416ee5edbac2ef30b/docs/architecture/adr-039-epoched-staking.md#pipelining-the-epochs>)
 - `unboding_len`: Unbonding duration in number of epochs, default `6`
+- `cubic_slash_window_width`: The number of epochs above and below the current one in which to collect misbehaviors for use in computing the cubic slash rate, default `1`.
 - `votes_per_token`: Used in validators' voting power calculation, default 100‱ (1 voting power unit per 1000 tokens)
 - `duplicate_vote_slash_rate`: Portion of validator's stake that should be slashed on a duplicate vote
 - `light_client_attack_slash_rate`: Portion of validator's stake that should be slashed on a light client attack